hcdebarros/hcdebarros/README.md

 - 🤖 Artificial Intelligence – Teaching machines to think (or at least fake it well).
 - 💻 Python – Building smart solutions and trying not to break things.
 - 📉 Statistics – Doing magic with means and standard deviations.
-- ☁️ Sustainability – Because even technology needs to be green!

 ## 🚀 Languages & Tools